Volgograd Volgograd Oblast, Russia Travel Guide

 Facilities cater to departing travelers, offering comfort and convenience before you set off.

-No specific exit fees or taxes are typically levied for departing travelers from Russia.
+There are no exit fees are typically levied for departing travelers from Russia.

-Airline tickets or train fares frequently have airport taxes and charges.
+Airline admission or train fares frequently have airport taxes and charges.

 General local taxes may apply to purchases made during your stay.